Giving Compass' Take:

 - Francisca Nneka Okeke

-Read the full article about women of color in science by Gideon Fakomogbon at Global Citizen.
+Read the full article about women of color in STEM by Gideon Fakomogbon at Global Citizen.